Rationale

 Correct use

 Limit Grape backgrounds to hero panels, CTAs, and feature highlights of less than 40% page height.
-Use the Synthesis Gradient or transition to Midnight for extended dark surfaces.
+Use the Synthesis Gradient (Grape to Deep Royal) for extended dark surfaces.

 Steel text on Cloud in data-dense tables